 To complement your preparation for the Science and Technology segment of the UPSC Exams, check the following links:

 What is Cyber?

-The term, ‘Cyber’ is used in relation with the culture of computers, information technology and virtual reality.
-The connection of internet ecosystems form cyberspace.
-The threat to cyberspace leads to an issue and gives rise to the need of cyber security
+The term, ‘Cyber’ is used in relation to the culture of computers, information technology, and virtual reality.
+The connection between internet ecosystems forms cyberspace.
+The threat to cyberspace leads to an issue and gives rise to the need for cybersecurity

 Threats to Cyberspace: